NinjaKrill/initium-giphybot/README.md

 # initium-giphybot
 Simple, efficient chatbot for Initium written in Python using Requests.
+Now defunct, new chat uses WebSockets.

 ## Dependancies
 * Python 2.7